Revolutionary Council of the Union of Burma

 The Revolutionary Council's philosophical framework was laid in the Burmese Way to Socialism, which aspired to convert Burma into a self-sustaining democratic socialist state, on 30 April 1962.
 On 4 July 1962, the RC established the Burma Socialist Programme Party (BSPP), the country's only legal political party which Donald M. Seekins claims was modelled along the lines of a Marxist–Leninist revolutionary party.
 From 1962 to 1971, BSPP transitioned from a cadre party (consisting of elite RC affiliated members) into a mass party.
 In the First Congress, the party had 344,226 members.
 By 1981, BSPP had 1.5 million members.

 Leadership

-The Union Revolutionary Council was led by Ne Win, its chairman and 16 senior officers.
+The Revolutionary Council was led by Ne Win, its chairman and 16 senior officers.

 The founding members of the First Revolutionary Council, all of whom were military officers, are: